Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/elementor-integration.md

 1. Design any page or section in Elementor
 2. Click the button with the ^ icon next to the Publish button
 3. Select "Save as Template"
-4. Name your template descriptively
+4. Name the template descriptively
 5. Access later from Templates → Saved Templates

 **Shortcode Usage**:
-Each saved template has a shortcode (e.g., `[elementor-template id="8059"]`) that can be inserted anywhere on your site.
+Each saved template has a shortcode (e.g., `[elementor-template id="8059"]`) that can be inserted anywhere on the site.

 #### 2. Popups (Elementor Pro Feature)
 Popups are overlay elements that appear based on triggers and conditions.